 Le Premier Arrondissement de Paris is home to yours truly for the next few months, and as you can see, it's directly in the center of Paris!

+The first arrondissement (or neighborhood) is in the middle of Paris.
+From there, 19 other arrondissements snail outwards in a spiral.
+I must say I really lucked out on my location!
+I can't say enough good things about my host family and my living quarters.
 My family is an older couple (I'm guessing in their 60s) who have three children who are married and in their 30s.
 They no longer live at home, however their 16 year old son and the dog, Toupie, do live here.
 So the apartment is fairly empty, thus plenty of room for students.

 I have my own bedroom which is semi-detached from the apartment.
 I live upstairs along with another student and we have a separate entry/exit.
 This is known as a chambre de bonne (maid's quarters), however many people use this space to host students like me.
 It's great because I can enter and exit freely without disturbing the family; however, I know I'm always welcome to go downstairs and socialize, watch tv, play piano, or read in the salon (living room).
 I also have a magnificent view from my room - I look directly out onto the Seine, where tour boats are constantly passing by.
 I also can see Notre Dame, the Eiffel Tower, the Palais de Justice, and many other wonderful Parisian establishments.
 I am constantly astonished when I look out my window, especially at night!